seansovine/rust_clz_xml/parser/README.md

 sent to it.

 It uses `sqlx` to insert records into the database for data extracted by the parser.
-We're using `tokio`'s runtime to just block on the async `sqlx` methods, but eventually we'll try to take more advantage of the async nature of `sqlx`.
+Since `sqlx` is implemented using async, we effectively run the database thread as an async task by creating a `tokio` runtime at the beginning of the thread function and then passing the async thread main function to into `block_on`.
+This allows the databse thread to run as if it were an independent async program that can communicate with the main thread by message passing.

 ## Error / Success Handling in the Rust Code